s-m-lee/cubercnn_2024/README.md

 4. [Unprojection](#unprojection)

 ## Dataset <a name="dataset"> </a>
-- We selected 6 images from `Omni3d - ARKitScience dataset`, including indoor furniture.
+- We selected 6 images from `Omni3d - ARKitScience dataset`, including our main target objects-indoor furniture.
 You can download it referencing below. https://github.com/facebookresearch/omni3d/blob/main/datasets/ARKitScenes/download_arkitscenes_images.sh

 ## Cube R-CNN Inference <a name="cubercnn"></a>